Consumer edition active

 Ataxic cerebral palsy is rare.

 In this type, coordination is poor, and muscles are weak.
 Movements become shaky when children reach for an object (a type of tremor).
 Children have difficulty when they try to move rapidly or do things that require fine movements.
-They walk unsteadily, with their legs widely spaced.
+They can walk unsteadily, with their legs widely spaced for balance.

 Mixed cerebral palsy

-In the mixed type, two of the above types, most often spastic and athetoid, are combined.
+In the mixed type, any of the above types, most often spastic and dyskinetic, are combined.
 This type occurs in many children with cerebral palsy.

 Children with the mixed type may have severe intellectual disability.